plainas/tq/README.md

   * `selector`
     A css selector

+	* `-a ATTRIBUTE --attr=ATTRIBUTE`
+	  Outputs only the contents of the html ATTRIBUTE.

   * `-t, --text`
     Outputs only the inner text of the selected elements.

   * `-q, --squash`
     Squash lines.

   * `-s, --squash-space`
     Squash spaces.

   * `-j, --json-lines`
     JSON encode each match.

   * `-J, --json`
     Output as json array of strings.

   * `-v, --version`
     Prints tq version